-Retail Sales Yoy in Philippines averaged 7.34 percent from 1980 until 2019, reaching an all time high of 79.50 percent in September of 1984 and a record low of -3.13 percent in November of 1999.
-This page provides the latest reported value for - Philippines Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: National Statistics Office of Philippines
+Retail Sales Yoy in Philippines averaged 7.24 percent from 1980 until 2020, reaching an all time high of 79.50 percent in September of 1984 and a record low of -3.13 percent in November of 1999.
+This page provides the latest reported value for - Philippines Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Philippines Retail Price Index YoY - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: National Statistics Office of Philippines

 Retail Sales Yoy in Philippines is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Retail Sales Yoy in Philippines to stand at 5.50 in 12 months time.
 In the long-term, the Philippines Retail Price Index YoY is projected to trend around 3.60 percent in 2021 and 4.00 percent in 2022, according to our econometric models.